Meloria: Meloria lighthouses

+There are active lighthouses at both ends of the Meloria shoal: the Meloria north end Lighthouse (built in 1958) and the Meloria south end Lighthouse (built in 1867).

 Meloria Naval battles

 First Battle of Meloria

-The first Battle of Meloria, on May 3, 1241, was fought between the fleet of the emperor Frederick II, surnamed Stupor Mundi, in alliance with Pisa, against a Genoese squadron and ended with a Pisan and Imperial victory.
+The first Battle of Meloria, on May 3, 1241, was fought between the fleet of the emperor Frederick II, in alliance with Pisa, against a Genoese squadron and ended with a Pisan and Imperial victory.

 Second Battle of Meloria

 The second battle, fought on Sunday August 6, 1284, was of higher historical importance.
 Usually, Battle of Meloria refers to this battle.
 It was a typical medieval sea-fight, and accomplished the ruin of Pisa as a naval power, in favour of Genoa.

 Meloria air crash

 On 9 November 1971, a Royal Air Force Lockheed Hercules C.1 crashed into the sea off the coast of Livorno on the Meloria shoal, killing all 46 passengers and 6 crew.
 At the time it was described by Italian officials as the worst military air disaster in Italy in peacetime.